-1.12 Enforcement
+1.9 Enforcement

 The enforcement of licensing law and the inspection of licensed premises is detailed in the Protocols between the Council, Sussex Police and East Sussex Fire and Rescue Service.

-In partnership with these agencies, the Council will target problem and highrisk premises as identified in the protocol.
-Inspections of premises will be on a risk-assessed basis and intelligence lead.
+In partnership with these agencies, the Council will target problem and high-risk premises as identified in the protocol.
+Inspections of premises will be on a risk-assessed basis and intelligence led.

-1.13 Consumption of Alcohol in the Street.
+1.10 Consumption of Alcohol in the Street.